- CHILD CARE

 If you are a licensed child care provider or would like to become one, the Office of Child Care Licensing (OCCL) website has many resources organized into sections just for you.

 There is a section “For Providers” where you can read the DELACARE Regulations for each type of child care.
-Basically there are three (3) types of licensed child care providers.
+There are three (3) types of licensed child care providers.
 You can learn more about each type of care as well as other resources available.

 Family Child Care

-Family child care is in a licensed home.
+Family child care takes place in a licensed home.
 Up to 9 children can be cared for at one time.
-The number of children allowed depends on two things.
-First, the ages of the children present at any given time.
-Second, the provider’s level (Level I or Level II) is determined by their training and experience.
-It can vary from 1 to 6 infants through preschool-aged children and 1 to 3 school aged children.
+The number of children allowed depends on: 1) the ages of the children present at any given time; and 2) the provider’s level (Level I or Level II) as determined by their training and experience.
+The number of children in care can vary from 1 to 6 infants through preschool-aged children and 1 to 3 school aged children.

 Large Family Child Care

-Large family child care is in a licensed home or business location.
+A large family child care is offered in a licensed home or business location.
 The number of children allowed depends on the ages of the children present at any given time.
 It can vary from 7 to 12 infants through preschool-aged children and 1 to 3 school aged children.
 Depending on the number of children and their ages there needs to be one to three staff members.

 Child Care Centers

 Child Care Centers are in a business location and serve 13 or more children.
-They include child care centers, preschools, and before/after school care.
+This type of care includes child care centers, preschools, and before/after school care.
 Centers are licensed for a total number of children.
 Staff to child ratios and maximum group size must be maintained based on the youngest child present in the group.
 Ages served, philosophy, curriculum, costs, and services can vary from one center to another.

-Another section is titled, “Start a Child Care Business.”
-Here you can read a general overview of how to start the process of becoming a provider.
+In the section available on the OCCL website titled, “Start a Child Care Business” you can read a general overview of how to start the process of becoming a licensed provider.

-One of the final sections specifically for providers, “Regulations and Exemptions” has more details about various regulations, including the DELACARE Regulations.
-Additionally, there is information about providers who might be exempt from licensure.
+Information available in the, “Regulations and Exemptions” section of the OCCL website has more details about various regulations, including the DELACARE Regulations.
+There is also information about providers who might be exempt from licensure.

 Comprehensive Criminal Background Checks

-Comprehensive criminal background checks must be complete and on file for all new and existing staff members in child care center.
-In family child care home that includes the provider, adult member of the household, and substitutes.
+Comprehensive criminal background checks must be complete and on file for all new and existing staff members in a child care center.
+In a family child care home a criminal background check must be completed for the provider, any adult member of the household, and substitutes.